 - country of consignment.

-In addition, these pages list any companies that are exempt from any measures that are shown, or have been allowed lower rates.
-They will have given undertakings to the Commission not to sell their products below a specified reference price.
+In addition, these pages list any companies that are exempt from any measures that are shown, have been allowed lower rates and any conditions that apply.
+If they have given undertakings to the Commission not to sell their products below a specified reference price.
 The Commission closely monitors such imports.

 It is also important to ensure as far as is possible, that any imported product has been correctly classified/valued because:

-- attempts are sometimes made to misclassify goods to avoid ADD/CD
+- attempts are sometimes made to misclassify goods to avoid ADD/CVD

-- ADD/CD can be tied to a specific Reference price.
-An importer may choose to exaggerate the entered value in order to avoid ADD/CD and
+- ADD/CVD can be tied to a specific Reference price.
+An importer may choose to exaggerate the entered value in order to avoid ADD/CVD

-- ADD/CD measures can apply to specific countries.
+- ADD/CVD measures apply to specific countries.
 Importers may also attempt to disguise the origin of an imported product (see ADCD02250).